Saereth/FTB-Team-Bases/README.md

 * Creating bases in a static shared dimension (like FTB Team Islands; dimension ID is `ftbteambases:bases` by default)
 * Creating bases in a private per-team dimension (like FTB Team Dimensions)
 * Creating bases from pregenerated region files, using off-thread copying and relocating of template MCA files into the target dimension (suitable for huge bases, spanning 1 or more entire 512x512-block regions).
   * Note: this is only suitable for void dimensions, or non-void dimensions with a fixed seed, so the pregenerated regions fit properly with existing worldgen.
 * Creating bases by putting down a Jigsaw block and running jigsaw generation over several ticks (like FTB Dungeons - suitable for large dynamically generated bases)
 * Creating bases by pasting a single NBT structure (suitable for small bases)
+* Creating bases using prebuilt structures from the worldgen registry

 The mod is driven by _base definition_ files, which are JSON files in a custom datapack (`<mod-id>/ftb_base_definitions/*.json`).
 Each definition file is a template from which live team bases are created.
 Every live team base has a 1:1 association with an FTB Teams team; when FTB Team Bases is loaded, teams can _only_ be created by creating a base, and when a team is disbanded, players will be ejected from that base, and the base will be archived.